thedhanawada/sf-monitor/README.md

 ## Authentication

-LimitGuard uses your existing Salesforce CLI authentication.
+sf-monitor uses your existing Salesforce CLI authentication.
 No passwords or tokens stored locally.

 ## License